wri/cities-indicators-api/docs/best-practices.md

    - Use **nouns** to represent resources (e.g., `/cities`, `/indicators`).
    - Use **plural** names (e.g., `/cities` instead of `/city`).
    - Use **sub-resources** to represent relationships (e.g., `/cities/{city_id}/{admin_level}/geojson/indicators`).
-   - Use only underscores and lower case in column names
+   - Use only underscores and lower case in column names.
-   - Avoid spaces and capitals in values that will be used as filters in urls.
+   - Avoid spaces and capitals in values that will be used as filters in URLs.
 Default to underscores instead of spaces.
-   - URL file path should have no spaces or capital letters.
+   - URL file paths should have no spaces or capital letters.
 Default to dashes instead of spaces.

 ## 3. **Use Proper HTTP Status Codes**
    - **200 OK**: Successful GET, PUT, or DELETE operations.